 Doctor: But that’s gonna hurt.

-In case you’re still unsure, opportunity cost is the measure of what you are willing sacrifice to obtain a certain objective.
+In case you’re still unsure what opportunity cost is, it’s the cost of a missed opportunity — or, in Harry’s case, the measure of what you’re willing sacrifice in order to meet an objective.

 Financial Opportunity Costs

-In a purely financial sense, let’s say Inspector Callahan wanted to buy a new .44 Magnum for $500.
+Here’s another example: Let’s say Inspector Callahan wanted to buy a .44 Magnum for $500.
 Harry’s opportunity cost of buying the gun includes everything he could have done with that $500 if he didn’t buy the gun in the first place.
 For example, he may have been able to invest that money and earn a rate of return of 6% over a 12 year period.
 In that case, his opportunity cost would be equivalent to $1,000 in his pocket 12 years from now.

 Opportunity Costs Can Take Many Factors Into Account